Even though its exact borders may be a subject of debate, one thing is certain when it comes to Southwest Detroit: you need to visit.

 People of Southwest Detroit

 For many decades now, Southwest Detroit has been one of the main destinations for immigrants seeking jobs and lifestyles that would help them provide for their families.
 Not only does it still have a reputation for having a diverse community, but it is also known for being an inclusive and welcoming one, so long as current residents’ cultures are respected.

-“The community is very collaborative,” President of Southwest Detroit Business Association (SDBA) Robert Dewaelsche said.
+“The community is very collaborative,” former President of Southwest Detroit Business Association (SDBA) Robert Dewaelsche said.
 “The residents and businesses come together to make it a great place to live, work and enjoy.
 It is no surprise that people are interested in finding more about the area.”

 Dewaelsche described Southwest Detroit as a “dense” part of the city since, unlike other parts of Detroit, it has not lost its housing or commercial storefronts.
 He said a main goal of the community is to maintain this environment and keep products and services within walking or biking distance.

 Danto Furniture Detroit is a long-standing Southwest Detroit business, which opened its doors in 1940.
 It’s a family-owned business that is now on its fourth generation, beginning with Julius Danto, an immigrant from Lithuania, and still continuing now with his great granddaughter, Ashley Silverman.

 “My dad remembers being nine-years-old and helping his father move into the new building,” Irwin Danto, grandson of Julius, said about his father, Charles.
 “At the time, Southwest Detroit was the hub of the automobile industry, and there was no open land in the area.
 Buildings and people were everywhere.”

 Irwin said that there were then 11 other furniture stores in Southwest Detroit, but over time, that number greatly decreased.